na-na-hi/renget/archive/sfbf5.md

 >>\>Feels like jello that sinks between your fingers in contrast to her usual stiff scales as a whole
 >>\>Not having to worry to get crushed between iron walls when all you feel is her squishy, vulnerable flesh

-\>her molting doesn't happen often, but the two of you always look forward to it eagerly
+%darkgreen%\>her molting doesn't happen often, but the two of you always look forward to it eagerly
 \>when it does finally happen, all bets are off the moment she steps out of her now-scrapmetal hide
 \>the two of you fuck like absolute rabbits in the short window you have before her scales harden into their usual metallic sheen
 \>her entire body is like a shapely fleshlight, all for you to pleasure yourself with, and she eagerly obliges your every desire
 \>her own sensitivity is heightened to astronomical levels during this as well, and it's a simple matter for you to get her rocking and soaked through multiple orgasms of her own
 \>it's easily some of the most intense and pleasurable sex the two of you have due to her unusually soft plushness
-\>and after you're totally spent, she spends the rest of it gently kneading and massaging you between her thick, pillowy, slowly firming haunches
+\>and after you're totally spent, she spends the rest of it gently kneading and massaging you between her thick, pillowy, slowly firming haunches%%

-\>"Oh Gog, Anon, why didn't you tell me these sheets felt so good?!" your freshly molted Kushala wife exclaims, twisting and thrashing her "nude" form around on your gold-crown size bed
+%darkgreen%\>"Oh Gog, Anon, why didn't you tell me these sheets felt so good?!" your freshly molted Kushala wife exclaims, twisting and thrashing her "nude" form around on your gold-crown size bed
 \>"Freshly washed and warm out of the dryer, just for you, babe."
 \>"Oh...ohhhh...oh they feel so good...!
 I think...I think I'm gonna...gonna...aaaAAAAAHHHH!"
 \>she stops thrashing, the entire bed suddenly vibrating along with her shuddering bulk as she blows like a fire hydrant and soaks everything south of her nethers with elder femcum